LearnTeachCode/intro-javascript-class/week-1/1-1-review-game.md

 ## Challenge 2:

-**Discuss the following, and write down both your answers and your queestions:**
+**Discuss the following, and write down both your answers and your questions:**

   1. How can we use JavaScript variables to keep track of the **state** of this system?
 (By [*state*](https://en.wikipedia.org/wiki/State_(computer_science)), we mean any piece of information that changes over time and affects what the computer program will do next.)